 Pediatric Dermatology Fellowship

-Phoenix Children’s Hospital offers a Pediatric Dermatology Fellowship Program, accredited by the American Board of Dermatology, initiated in 2006 by Dr. Ronald Hansen.
+We offer a Pediatric Dermatology Fellowship Program, accredited by the American Board of Dermatology, initiated in 2006 by Dr. Ronald Hansen.
 Since 2010, the fellowship has been under the direction of Dr. Harper Price and Dr. Marcia Hogeling.

 Fellows will staff both inpatient hospital consults and outpatient clinics.
 One half day a week is donated to both laser and surgical procedures in the operating room where they will perform and assist procedures utilizing five types of cutaneous lasers, as well as excisions, biopsies and other surgical procedures.
 Fellows take an active part in all of our subspecialty clinics and observe the multidisciplinary approach to complicated patients with vascular malformations and tumors, genetic skin diseases, including epidermolysis bullosa and pigmented lesions.